rifkysyahreza/CloudFlair/README.md

   -h, --help            show this help message and exit -o OUTPUT_FILE, --output OUTPUT_FILE
-                        A file to output likely origin servers to (default: None) --censys-api-id CENSYS_API_ID
+                        A file to output likely origin servers to (default: None) --censys-api-key CENSYS_API_KEY
-                        Censys API ID.
-Can also be defined using the CENSYS_API_ID environment variable (default: None) --censys-api-secret CENSYS_API_SECRET
-                        Censys API secret.
-Can also be defined using the CENSYS_API_SECRET environment variable (default: None)
+                        Censys Personal Access Token.
+Can also be defined using the CENSYS_API_KEY environment variable (default: None)
   --cloudfront          Check Cloudfront instead of CloudFlare. (default: False)
 ```